 2013 MINI Cooper Coupe Review

-The 2013 Mini Cooper Coupe is available in three powertrain configurations, and while critics say that the base Coupe has adequate power, most prefer S Coupe and John Cooper Works models for their spirited acceleration.
-A six-speed manual transmission is standard in all Mini Coupes, and reviewers say that it offers short, precise throws and a smooth clutch.
+The Mini Coupe is available in three powertrain configurations, and while reviewers say that the base Coupe has adequate power, most prefer S Coupe and John Cooper Works models for their spirited acceleration.
+A six-speed manual transmission is standard in all Mini Coupes, and test drivers say that it offers short, precise throws and a smooth clutch.
 The Mini Cooper Coupe gets up to 29/37 mpg city/highway, which is significantly better than most affordable sports cars.
 Auto critics agree that the 2013 Mini Coupe’s small size, athletic handling and quick, precise steering make it a joy to drive down a twisty road.
 However, the 2013 Mini Coupe also has one of the lowest reliability scores in the class.

-While test drivers say that the Coupe’s cabin is eye-catching and uses attractive materials, most agree that some of the Coupe’s interior features aren’t as user-friendly as they’d like.
+While automotive journalists say that the Mini Cooper Coupe’s cabin is eye-catching and uses attractive materials, most agree that some of the 2013 Coupe’s interior features aren’t as user-friendly as they’d like.
 They note that the Coupe’s small buttons and toggle switches can be confusing, and that the oversized, centrally-located speedometer is out of the driver’s direct line of site.
 Despite its small size, the Coupe’s two-seat cabin has room for a 6-foot-tall driver and passenger.
 Cargo space is also good, with more room than the Nissan 370Z and Subaru BRZ.
 The 2013 Mini Cooper Coupe comes standard with features that include a six-speaker stereo with Bluetooth and a USB port.
 Optional features include automatic climate control, rear parking sensors, satellite radio, a Harman Kardon stereo system, navigation and the Mini Connected infotainment system, which includes a 6.5-inch color display and smartphone integration.

 - "If you're a Mini fan who's willing to trade a couple of seats for even more style and better driving dynamics than the Mini Hardtop, the Cooper Coupe is an enviable option." -- Kelley Blue Book